-Ginger is your friend if you drink too much or ate lots of heavy fatty foods.
+Ginger is your friend if you drink too much or eat lots of heavy fatty foods.
 It helps for digesting and reduces bloating and gas.
 It’s a superfood for the stomach and can even help you from nausea.
-It is rich in antioxidants and will boost your immunity.
+It’s rich in antioxidants and will boost your immunity.

-In this soup we added two onions, but not only to add flavor.
-Onions have sulfur-containing amino acids, which helps in detoxing your liver.
+In this soup, we added two onions, but not only to add flavor.
+Onions have sulfur-containing amino acids, which help in detoxing your liver.

-Cabbage contains sulforaphane, just like broccoli, cauliflower and kale.
+Cabbage contains sulforaphane, just like broccoli, cauliflower, and kale.
 This chemical helps the body to fight against toxins.
-Cabbage also contain glutathione, an antioxidant that has detoxifying properties.
+Cabbage also contains glutathione, an antioxidant that has detoxifying properties.

-Like cabbage, also mushroom contain glutathione.
+Like cabbage, also mushrooms contain glutathione.
 This is an antioxidant molecule found in almost every cell in our body.
-The shiitake mushrooms for example, have been used traditionally for liver detoxifying.
+The shiitake mushrooms, for example, have been used traditionally for liver detoxifying.

 Although confirming the health benefits of celery still needs more research, some studies have shown celery helps to reduce fat build-up in the liver.
 Celery contains nutritions that protect the liver and help the liver to produce enzymes that help flush fat and toxins out.

 Cayenne has properties that help the body stimulate blood circulation and eliminate acidity.
-It regulates the blood sugar and supports the digestive system in removing bacteria and toxins out of the body.
+It regulates blood sugar and supports the digestive system in removing bacteria and toxins from the body.

 Detox Vegetable Soup